-Although most frequently called upon to render opinions regarding injuries found in the deceased, given their experience in injury interpretation and mechanisms responsible for producing injuries, forensic pathologists are also often consulted regarding injuries on the living.
+Forensic pathologists are most frequently called upon to opinion on injuries found in the deceased.
+However, given their experience in injury interpretation and mechanisms responsible for producing injuries, they are also consulted regarding injuries on the living.

-Our laboratory, unlike many other private crime labs, employs two forensic pathologists (Drs.
-Terri Haddix and Katherine Raven) with extensive forensic autopsy experience.
-Both of our pathologists hold board certifications by the American Board of Pathology in anatomic and forensic pathology; Dr. Raven is also board certified in clinical pathology.
-Dr. Haddix has received subspecialty training in neuropathology (disease processes involving the brain, spinal cord, skeletal muscle and peripheral nerve) and is also board certified in neuropathology.
+Each of our pathologists holds board certifications by the American Board of Pathology in anatomic and forensic pathology; Dr. Raven is also board-certified in clinical pathology.
+Dr. Haddix has received subspecialty training in neuropathology (disease processes involving the brain, spinal cord, skeletal muscle and peripheral nerve) and is also board-certified in neuropathology.

-- Review of all death investigation-related documentation (autopsy report and photographs, police reports, medical records, scene photographs, toxicology report, etc)
+- Review of autopsy report and photographs, police reports, medical records, scene photographs (all death-related documentation)